elcontraption/illustrator-point-exporter/README.md

 - Points are organized by path and layer.
 - Nested layers are supported.
-- Layer z-order, and path areas and centroids are included.
+- Z-order, and path areas and centroids are included.
 - Layer, path, or point names are preserved in the output.